 Freedom Day is an emotional day for many South Africans.
 It’s a national holiday that marks the first post-apartheid elections held in 1994.
 The world watched as a previously oppressed majority voted to reclaim their power.
-Now, we look at how far we’ve come and the work still to be done through the eyes of the country’s creatives.
+Now, as we look back at the wars won, it goes without saying that we also reflect on the battles still to come.

 South African photographer Yasser Booley highlights unusual stories, exposing the everyday life of vulnerable and disadvantaged people, engaged in a basic struggle for survival on the margins of Cape Town.